 School faculty, staff, and students are active in various community projects, such as the Education Justice Project and the East Central Illinois Refugee Mutual Assistance Center.

-Our diverse and talented faculty have authored major books and articles, led externally funded projects, and received national and international awards and fellowships for their scholarship, teaching, and service.
+Our diverse and talented faculty author major books and articles, lead externally funded projects, and receive national and international awards and fellowships for their scholarship, teaching, and service.

-Since 2009, SLCL faculty have been awarded more than $4.5 million in grant funding for research from federal, state and private sources.
-Faculty and graduate students also host several large international conferences as well as tighthly-focused colloquia and workshops every year, bringing lively exchanges and diversity of thought to the campus community and beyond.
+Since the school's founding, our faculty have been awarded more than $4.5 million in grant funding for research from federal, state and private sources.
+Faculty and graduate students also host several large international conferences as well as colloquia and workshops every year, bringing lively exchanges and diverse thought to the campus community and beyond.